sftpplus/sftpplus-docs/docs/configuration-client/smtp.rst

 The SMTP mail server will confirm to SFTPPlus that the message was successfully received for processing, but will not send the final delivery report.

-This is a limitation of the SMTP protocol, introduced in 1981 for for which `S` stands for `simple`.
+This is a limitation of the SMTP protocol, introduced in 1981 for which `S` stands for `simple`.
 Get in touch with our support team to review any alternative delivery options, like AS2 or SFTP.